Jim Clyburn: Early political career

 Clyburn became involved in politics during the 1969 Charleston hospital strike.
 After assisting the settlement of the protests at the Medical University of South Carolina, he became involved in St. Julian Devine's campaign for a seat on the Charleston city council in 1969.
 Clyburn came up with the campaign's slogan, "Devine for Ward Nine".
 When Devine won the race, he became the first African American to hold a seat on the city council since Reconstruction.
 Clyburn later credited that campaign as the reason he got into electoral politics.

 After an unsuccessful run for the South Carolina General Assembly, Clyburn moved to Columbia to join the staff of Governor John C. West in 1971.
 West called Clyburn and offered him a job as his advisor after reading Clyburn's response to his loss in the newspaper.
 After West appointed Clyburn as his advisor, Clyburn became the first nonwhite advisor to a governor in South Carolina history.

-In the aftermath of the 1968 Orangeburg massacre, when police killed three protesting students at South Carolina State, West appointed Clyburn as the state's human affairs commissioner.
+In the aftermath of the 1968 Orangeburg massacre, when police killed three protesting students at South Carolina State, West appointed Clyburn as the Commissioner of the South Carolina Human Affairs Commission.
 He served in this position until 1992, when he stepped down to run for Congress.
-The Orangeburg massacre and civil-rights protest predated the 1970 Kent State shootings and Jackson State killings, in which the National Guard at Kent State, and police and state highway patrol at Jackson State, killed student protesters demonstrating against the U.S. invasion of Cambodia during the Vietnam War.
+The Orangeburg massacre and civil-rights protest predated the 1970 Kent State shootings and 1970 Jackson State killings, in which the National Guard at Kent State, and police and state highway patrol at Jackson State, killed student protesters demonstrating against the U.S. invasion of Cambodia during the Vietnam War.